2101dudu/Proof-of-Work-Blockchain/README.md

 1000000000000000000000000000000000000000000000000
 ```

-Comparing to the previous target, the number of acceptable values has gone from `2^(256-12)` to `2^(256-20)`.
+Compared to the previous target, the number of acceptable values has gone from `2^(256-12)` to `2^(256-20)`.
-Since our hashes have `256 bits`, the probability of finding a hash has decreased from about `0.024%` all the down to `0.000095%`
+Since our hashes have `256 bits`, the probability of finding a hash has decreased from about `0.024%` down to `0.000095%`
 The amount of time wasted grows exponentially, and the target´s difficulty increases with the lifespan of the blockchain.

 ### What if I was to attack the blockchain?

-Let's say you wanted to re-write the past and change a double the amount of a transaction you did a while a go.
+Let's say you wanted to re-write the past and double the amount of a transaction you did a while ago.

-1. Starting with that block, you would have to re-hash every single block up-until the present.
+1. Starting with that block, you would have to re-hash every single block up until the present.
 This would take an unprecedented amount of work.
 2. Since PoW blockchains determine the valid chain as the longest one (i.e., the one with the most accumulated work), you would have to re-hash every block faster than every other miner combined.
-Since blockchains are mined by millions of distributed miners, you would need at leat `51%` of the network's computational power.
+Since blockchains are mined by millions of distributed miners, you would need at least `51%` of the network's computational power.
 3. Even if you could manage to acquire said power, no financial gain could even be guaranteed.
-4. And, worse of all, if an event like this happens, the network can ignore the your chain and switch to an honest fork
+4. And, worse of all, if an event like this happens, the network can ignore your chain and switch to an honest fork